pqsec/pqsec.github.io/_posts/2020-03-25-speeding-up-linux-disk-encryption.md

 ---
 layout: post
 title: "Speeding up Linux disk encryption"
-description: March 25th, 2020
-excerpt: "How to double the performance of disk encryption in Linux."
+description: "How to double the performance of disk encryption in Linux."
 ---

 # Speeding up Linux disk encryption